MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/migrate-release.md

 # Windows Virtual Desktop post-deployment

-The release process for the migration or deployment Windows Virtual Desktop instances is relatively straightforward.
-This process mirrors the one used during the [Windows Virtual Desktop proof of concept](./proof-of-concept.md):
+The release process for the migration or deployment of Windows Virtual Desktop instances is relatively straightforward.
+This process mirrors the one that's used during the [Windows Virtual Desktop proof of concept](./proof-of-concept.md):

 - Test the performance and latency of application groups and deployed desktops for a sampling of users.
 - Onboard end users to teach them how to connect via: